 We put our years of experience to work, designing a scanner in-house.
 We built a machine shop, and made a new kind of scanner from the ground up.
-Ready for scanning in the fall of 2020.
+Ready for scanning in the summer of 2021.

 - Fully sprocketless transport